This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Neurological problems

-Helping Your Child Maintain Long-term Physical Fitness
+Helping Your Child Maintain Long-Term Physical Fitness

 You can help your child stay motivated by setting up physical fitness goals.
 Include the entire family, as research suggests that families who exercise together and play sports and games together tend to find physical fitness more enjoyable.

 Just like every other person, there may be days when your child is not feeling up to exercising.
-Perhaps they are ill or simply don’t feel like exercising on a particular day.
-These instances are fine and should be expected.
+Perhaps they are ill or don’t feel like exercising on a particular day.
+These instances are okay and should be expected.
 The key is to pick up the following day and keep the activities as interesting as possible.

 One way to do this is to set more attainable, short-term goals for your child.
 Reward them accordingly afterward.
 As they become used to exercise, consider increasing these goals.